-MHYC employs hand crews, chainsaw crews and pesticide application crews.
+MHYC land conservation program employs hand crews, chainsaw crews and pesticide application crews.
 Hand crews are equipped with a variety of digging, grubbing, shaping, hammering, spreading and cutting tools (full list available upon request).
 Sawyer crews run Stihl chainsaws and carry associated fuel, lubricants, parts and tools.
 A wood chipper is also available for rental on chainsaw projects.
 Pesticide application crews are provided with backpack sprayers, additional PPE and spill kits.

 Project Partners are encouraged to provide the crew with a general overview of their organization and how the goals of the project fit into the organization’s mission statement or master plan.
 In addition, partners are more than welcome to lead educational opportunities for the crew, but it is not expected.

 Request a quote to define your project scope, contract, and implementation timeline.